-About Cleveland International Classical Guitar Festival 2014
+About the 2015 Cleveland International Classical Guitar Festival

-The fourteenth annual Cleveland International Classical Guitar Festival -
+The 15th annual Cleveland International

-celebrating the classical guitar and art
+master classes, lectures, and exhibits celebrating the classical guitar and art

 music: solo and ensemble, old and new.
 All recitals will take place in Mixon

 Hall, CIM's award winning new concert hall.